robottwo/aicred/docs/scanner-researcher-mode.md

 # 🔍 Scanner Researcher Mode

-The Scanner Researcher mode is a specialized Roo Code mode designed to research AI applications and create comprehensive scanner specifications for the GenAI Keyfinder project.
+The Scanner Researcher mode is a specialized Roo Code mode designed to research AI applications and create comprehensive scanner specifications for the AICred project.

 ## Overview